Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 ### Running the generator

-You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.
+You can run this generator either for the entire model, or for individual files by selecting them in the model project and running the generator from the context menu.

 You can rerun the generator when you change or add operations with a REST configuration in the model.
 Normally, this will require re-running other generators that depend on the same model elements, such as generators of UI views or service and data contracts as well as the service implementations.

-Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all controllers along with other artifacts.
+Therefore, this generator should be included in the build of the model project in the configuration, to allow you to easily regenerate all controllers along with other artifacts.

 ### Customizing the output

 If you need to set a custom HTTP status code for your operation, then you can always do it in your service implementation classes.
-However, sometimes you may need to configure additional HTTP properties of your response, or perform other REST-specific actions, for which you need to customize the generated code for your controller's actions.
+However, sometimes you may need to configure additional HTTP properties of your response or perform other REST-specific actions, for which you need to customize the generated code for your controller's actions.

 To customize the code for the generated action you need to set the `customize="true"` attribute on the `rest:method` element of your service operation in the model.
 For example, if you have a `create` operation and want to return a `201 (Created)` status and set the `location` header pointing to the newly created resource, then you can customize this operation in the model as follows.